 Who Has the Upper Hand?

 Before you are negotiating you need to know what type of market you are in.
 Otherwise, you’ll be pulling your hair out and get an eye twitch when another deal falls through.
 Don’t be that guy.
 It’s not worth it.

-- Don’t offer lower than list prices for homes in Utah and Arizona.
+- Don’t offer lower than list prices for homes.
 In a seller’s market, they are being bombarded with offers.
 Don’t get laughed out of the running.

 - No special requests.
 If you don’t like the paint this is a chance to brush up on your DIY skills.
 The seller has other competing offers.
 You don’t want yours kicked out of the pool.